Vaibhav91one/100-days-of-oss/journal.md

 - **Tasks completed**:
   - Adding icons, buttons
 - **Challenges faced**: had problem finding the correct icon as svg were being used.

+## Day 11

+- **Project**: Routes
+- **Description**: made few UI changes and setuped the routes I wil need..
+- **Tasks completed**:
+  - UI and Routes
+- **Challenges faced**: had to go through the doc to setup routes and got stuck at 404 erorr when the problem was only to make the folder lowercase.
+Also, had a test today, so was not able to contribute so much.